Skip to content

 Run the test:

-dbt test --select stg_news__articles
+dbt test --select source:news

 Then find and query the failures table in Snowflake.
 Does seeing the actual failing rows help you understand the issue faster than a simple pass/fail count?